smartcode444/Networking_Projects/README.md

 - The code falls back to the broadcast address `255.255.255.255` when `netifaces` is not available or no broadcast address is found.
 - On Windows, console key detection uses `msvcrt.kbhit()`; on Unix it uses `select` and reading from stdin.
 - The UI uses `tkinter.filedialog` for file/folder selection — when running headless or in CI, GUI dialogs will block or fail.
-- The transfer protocol is intentionally simple and meant for local, trusted networks — it has no encryption or integrity verification.
+- The current transfer protocol is intentionally simple and meant for local, trusted networks — it has no encryption or integrity verification.

 Contributing
 ------------